Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Step 3: Write your Java code:

-When we add the path prefix to the redirect-uri, we need to update the local access policy, otherwise request will be intercepted.
+After we set redirect-uri-template, we need to update `SecurityConfigurerAdapter`:

 ```java
 @EnableWebSecurity